What to do in Madrid for a Week

 Day 2: Royal Experience

-Afterward, head to the nearby Sabatini Gardens and Campo del Moro Park for a leisurely walk and some fresh air.
+Next, go to Sabatini Gardens and Campo del Moro park in order to make a nice walk and open some windows to take a fresh air.

 Day 3: Day Trip to Toledo